 After a listen to her songs and a glance through her biography, you won’t believe Brighid Fry is only 14 years old and just entering her first year of High School in September.
-The talented and hard working songwriter and multi instrumentalist has grown up going to folk festivals and concerts and has been lucky enough to play alongside Canadian music legends.
-A violin student from age 4, Brighid has studied with Michael Johnston (The Skydiggers), Lori Cullen, Kritty Uranowski (Patti Cake), Nancy Lokan (JCC Suzuki Strings) and just started taking guitar with Joel Schwartz.
+The talented and hard working songwriter and multi instrumentalist has grown up going to folk festivals and concerts and been lucky enough to play alongside Canadian music legends.
+A violin student from age 4, Brighid has studied with Michael Johnston (The Skydiggers), Lori Cullen, Kritty Uranowski (Patti Cake), Nancy Lokan (JCC Suzuki Strings) and takes guitar and mandolin with Joel Schwartz (Birds of Chicago).

 As a former member of the Viva Youth Singers, Brighid has sung for the National Ballet at the Four Seasons Centre.
 She made her solo debut as a 7 year old at Hugh’s Room where she was accompanied by Sarah Slean and she has performed at famed venues such as The Black Sheep Inn, Lula Lounge, The Cameron House, The Silver Dollar, The Tranzac Club, The Randolph Theatre, Hugh’s Room, Burdock Music Hall, The Gladstone Hotel, Upper Canada Playhouse, Harbourfront and many others.
-As a soloist and with her bands (currently she is a member of Kingdom of Birds and Moscow Apartment) Brighid has played at Canada Music Week, NXNE, World Pride, Familypalooza, The Dundas West Fest, BIG on Bloor, the Indie Kids Festival, the Open Tuning Festival, the Major-Minor Festival, Spring into Parkdale, Small Print Toronto events, Shameless Magazine launches and local community festivals.
+As a soloist and with her bands (currently she is a member of Kingdom of Birds and Moscow Apartment) Brighid has played at Canada Music Week, NXNE, Hillside Inside, World Pride, Familypalooza, The Dundas West Fest, BIG on Bloor, the Indie Kids Festival, the Open Tuning Festival, the Major-Minor Festival, Spring into Parkdale, Small Print Toronto events, Shameless Magazine launches and local community festivals.
 This coming summer, Brighid will be playing with Kingdom of Birds at the Arts & Crafts curated Field Trip and with Moscow Apartment at Waterstock, The Winnipeg Folk Festival & Summerfolk.